 Last year was terrific year for events.
 We did over 30 private and public performances.
-The year ahead looks really promising.
-We’ve alrady booked 21 private performances for over 1,000 people.
-Can you believe it?
+The year ahead looks uncertain with the COVID-19 virus spreading.
+While we’ve already booked 21 private performances for over 1,000 people, we are pretty sure they won’t happen.
 Stay tuned.
 Come back to this page for upcoming events.
 We’ll try and put the public events up as quickly as we can.
-Consider staging an event yourself.
 Let’s talk.

 Thursday, February 28 through Sunday, March 1: 23rd annual Fisherpoets Gathering, Astoria, Oregon.

-Mark returns to perform, share poetry, song and story honoring commercial fishermen.
+Mark returned for his fifth visit to perform, share poetry, song and story honoring commercial fishermen.
 Details available at http://fisherpoets.org.

 2019 Past Performances